-According to IDC, worldwide IoT market spend can increase to $1.1 trillion in 2021, whereas the installed base of IoT endpoints is anticipated to achieve over thirty-six billion units by the end of the same year.
+According to IDC, worldwide IoT market spending can increase to $1.1 trillion in 2021, whereas the installed base of IoT endpoints is anticipated to achieve over thirty-six billion units by the end of the same year.
 However, the heterogeneous nature of the IoT has created multiple complexities for deployments within the enterprise.
 Whereas the value of sensors has trended downward over the years, there’s currently a major cost associated with building out multiple networks to support endpoint communication.
-Moreover, enterprises are contending with the steep, long-run cost of managing, securing and maintaining separate networks for disparate wireless protocols.
+Moreover, enterprises are contending with the steep, long-run cost of managing, securing, and maintaining separate networks for disparate wireless protocols.
 Though ultimately unsustainable, the preceding paradigm is serving as an accidental catalyst for the trend of wireless convergence within the enterprise.
 Let’s explore this idea in detail below.

 1) Multiple Wireless Radio Technologies

 Wi-Fi isn’t perpetually the default choice for firms marketing IoT devices like smart door locks or wearable employees alert buttons.
-This could be attributed to a variety of things like power constraints, the demand for a lot of compact kind factors and comparatively restricted data transfers (no need for an enormous information pipe).
-Consequently, there are a various variety of radio types that are being deployed within the enterprise IoT space. additionally, to Wi-Fi, these embody BLE, Zigbee, and LoRa.
+This could be attributed to a variety of things like power constraints, the demand for a lot of compact kind factors, and comparatively restricted data transfers (no need for an enormous information pipe).
+Consequently, there are various variety of radio types that are being deployed within the enterprise IoT space. additionally, to Wi-Fi, these embody BLE, Zigbee, and LoRa.
 These deployments typically lead to the creation of separate wireless networks, driving up TCO because of redundant wiring, power, and management tools.

 2) The Demand for Unified Management